Ron Lyle: In the media and popular culture

 A biography, Off the Ropes: the Ron Lyle Story, was written by Candace Toft and released in the UK by Scratching Shed Publishing in May 2010.
 It was republished in the United States by Hamilcar Publications in October 2018.

 Ron Lyle appeared in the film Facing Ali, a 2009 documentary, where he discusses his life and career.
 About his fight against Ali, when referee Fredy Nunez stopped the fight, he said "I couldn't believe it, you know.
 I'm ahead on all scorecards. [...]
 Am I bitter?
 Forget about it.
 I never took it personal.
 If there don't be no Ali, you think you'd be sitting here talking to Ron Lyle?
 About what?"

 During this documentary he claimed that during his stint in prison, where he received one meal a day consisting of a bowl of spinach, he performed up to 1,000 push-ups in an hour each day.

-Personal life and death
+Personal life

-Lyle was charged with first-degree homicide at age 36 after he shot and killed a man on New Year's Eve 1977 in his home in Lakewood, Colorado near Denver, who had spent time with him in the Colorado State Penitentiary.
+Lyle was charged with first-degree homicide at the age of 36, after he had shot and killed a man on New Year's Eve 1977 in his home in Lakewood, Colorado near Denver.
+The victim was an acquaintance with who had spent time with Lyle at the Colorado State Penitentiary.
 On December 16, 1978, Lyle was acquitted.
 His attorney Walter Gerash said Lyle shot Clark in self-defense.

+Death

 Lyle died at age 70 on November 26, 2011, from complications from a sudden stomach ailment.